 The Tufts University Art Galleries are the center for visual arts where exhibitions, lectures, performances, and artist residencies converge to animate the intellectual life of the greater University community and beyond.

 The Art Galleries oversee the exhibition spaces in the Shirley and Alex Aidekman Arts Center on the Medford/Somerville Campus, the galleries at the SMFA at Tufts in Boston, and the Tufts University’s Permanent and Public Art Collection.

 Tufts PUBLIC is a new program of yearlong, temporary public art projects designed for spaces outside the Art Galleries and throughout the school’s Medford/Somerville and Boston campuses.

-Wavefarm in Residence Library + Atrium / SMFA at Tufts | Remis Sculpture Court / Medford Campus
+Wave Farm (in Residence) Library + Atrium / SMFA at Tufts

-For the fall 2018 semester, Artist Response will address electoral politics with an installation gerrymandered district maps from across the United States produced by Moon Duchin, mathematician at Tufts University and 2018 Guggenheim Fellow, as part of her long-term project on the geometry of gerrymandering, an application of mathematics to civil rights; TVTV’s landmark documentary Four More Years, an iconoclastic view of the American electoral process, captured through TVTV’s candid coverage of Richard Nixon’s 1972 presidential campaign and the Republican Convention in Miami; and artist Zoe Leonard’s prose poem “I want a president” from 1992.
-This exhibition iteration is part of For Freedoms, the first artist-run super PAC, inspiring deeper political engagement in our elections with over 100 national projects in the Fall of 2018.
+For the fall 2018 semester, Artist Response will address electoral politics with an installation that includes gerrymandered district maps from across the United States produced by Moon Duchin, associate professor of mathematics at Tufts University and 2018 Guggenheim Fellow.
+Duchin’s maps are part of her long-term project on the geometry of gerrymandering, an application of mathematics to civil rights.
+Artist Response will also present artist Zoe Leonard’s prose poem “I want a president” from 1992, and TVTV’s landmark documentary Four More Years, an iconoclastic view of the American electoral process, captured through TVTV’s candid coverage of Richard Nixon’s 1972 presidential campaign and the Republican Convention in Miami.
+This exhibition iteration is part of For Freedoms, the first artist-run super PAC, which aims to inspire deeper political engagement in our elections with over 100 national projects in the fall of 2018.